juppoyokokawa/bha22/finalproject.md

 --
 ## ThereminPCR
 <img src="{{ site.baseurl }}/images/final-06.jpg" alt="" width="400"/>
-It would be wonderful to be able to play instruments without touching things while waiting PCR.
+It would be wonderful to be able to play instruments without touching anything while waiting PCR.
-(or I like the ridiculousness that comes from cramming too many different functions into one device.)
+(or I just like the ridiculousness that comes from cramming too many different functions into one device.)

 ### ref:
 **multi record player**